 If your landlord has overcharged you for water, you might be able to stop them evicting you.
 Talk to an adviser before you challenge the eviction.

 If your landlord is not paying the water bill

 If your landlord isn’t paying the water bill, the water company isn’t allowed to disconnect the supply, but can take legal action against the landlord.

 If your landlord disconnects your supply, contact the local authority's Environmental Health Department or their Housing Officer, if there is one, and ask for the supply to be reconnected.

 You can also apply to the court for an injunction to get the supply reconnected, and claim damages for any costs you've had because of the disconnection.
 You should get legal advice before doing this.

 If your landlord disconnects your water supply to try to make you leave the property, this is a form of harassment and is a criminal offence.
 If this happens, you should contact Citizens Advice or get legal advice.

-If you have a shorthold tenancy
+If you have a private landlord

 Before taking any action like this, it's probably best to get advice first.